Apoxy

 PRQL quick reference

 Queries are pipelines of transforms.
-The table source is implicit — start directly with transforms.
+The table source (otel_logs) is optional — start directly with transforms, or write from otel_logs if you prefer to be explicit.

 # Filter 5xx errors in the last hour